-In February 1988, I founded Kjaer Global.
-My mission then was to inspire and empower people with design inspiration.
+When I founded Kjaer Global my mission was to inspire and empower people with design inspiration.
 Over time we developed a Trend Management Toolkit, drawing on creativity and design thinking, to help businesses navigate the future.
 Now, 30 years later creativity has become a crucial leadership skill.

 The Learning Organisation